We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Walkers can help older adults maintain an active lifestyle by providing a safe way to stay mobile.

-Finding the right walker to fit your needs may take some trial and error, but knowing the key features to look for, as well as having options to choose from, can make the experience a lot more successful.
+Finding the right walker may take some trial and error, but knowing the key features to look for, as well as having options to choose from, can make the experience a lot more successful.

 We talked with an expert who helped us understand what to look for.
 We also compiled a list of walkers with high ratings for older adults who are looking for help with everything from mobility and balance issues to recovering from a stroke or surgery.
 Read on to learn more.

-When shopping for a walker for yourself or a loved one, it’s important to choose a walker with features that will suit your needs.
+When shopping for a walker, it’s important to choose one with features that will suit your needs.

 Since walkers come in a variety of styles and price ranges, doing your homework before you shop can help make the process go a lot smoother.